-Saint-Jacques Hill is also the foundation of the city, and of the first human occupations, visible through the remains of Neolithic habitats, and above all of a Gallic oppidum.
+The Saint Jacques hill is also the place where the town was founded and the first human occupations, visible through the remains of Neolithic settlements, and especially a Gallic oppidum.

-One can see the departure of the Way of Saint James, made up of stairs, to the right of the Tourist Office.
+The start of the Way of Saint James, made up of steps, can be seen to the right of the Tourist Office.
 It was once marked by a monumental gate built in 1611.

-In the last century, the entrance to this path will undergo significant transformations.
-In 1895, the widening of the square led to the destruction of this Porte du Clos.
-A watercolour by J.B.
-Laurens, which can be seen in the museum of the Hôtel Dieu, preserves the memory of this building.
+In the last century, the entrance to this path underwent significant changes.
+In 1895, the enlargement of the square led to the destruction of the Clos Gate.

-The path, which consists of a succession of steps, allows easy access to the top of this hill, in about 20 minutes.
-It leads from the Roman arch to the cross that can be seen at the top.
-From there hiking trails are possible, itineraries are available at the Tourist Office
+The path, which is made up of a succession of steps, allows easy access to the top of this hill, in about twenty minutes.
+It leads from the Roman arch to the cross at the top.
+From there, itineraries are available at the Tourist Office.

-Born in 1580 and died in 1598, César de Bus was a priest in Cavaillon.
-A young Cavaillonnese noble, he was deeply marked by the wars of religion, and decided to engage in religion.
-He was isolated for a while at the hermitage of St Jacques Hill.
-In 1592 he founded a doctrine, the Congregation of Christian Doctrine.
+Born in 1544 and died in 1607, César de Bus was a priest in Cavaillon.
+As a young nobleman from Cavaillon, he was deeply affected by the Wars of Religion, and decided to join the Church.
+He isolated himself for some time at the hermitage on St Jacques hill.
+In 1592, he founded a doctrine, the Congregation of Christian Doctrine.

 This doctrine was the first not written in Latin.
-In addition, it was presented very clearly so that it was accessible to all.
-Caesar de Bus was convinced that the Church had to teach the people.
+Moreover, it was presented in a very clear manner so that it was accessible to all.
+Caesar de Bus was convinced that the Church had a duty to instruct the people.

 After the death of Caesar de Bus, many religious continued to preach the doctrine.
-These fathers of Christian doctrine gradually settled throughout Provence.
-Before 1789, there were 64 fathers throughout France.
+These fathers of Christian doctrine gradually established themselves throughout Provence.
+Before 1789, these fathers numbered 64 throughout France.

-Today they continue the mission of César de Bus in many countries, including Italy and Brazil.
-In Cavaillon, the fathers of the Christian Doctrine are responsible for the pastoral ministry of the parish of the cathedral.
-It is indeed in our cathedral that Caesar de Bus was baptized and ordained a priest.
-In 1975, César de Bus was beatified.
+Today, they continue the mission of César de Bus in many countries, notably in Italy, Africa and Brazil.
+In Cavaillon, the Fathers of the Christian Doctrine carry out the pastoral ministry of the cathedral parish.
+It was in our cathedral that César de Bus was baptised and ordained a priest.
+Finally, in 1975, César de Bus was beatified.

-In this regard, a painting depicting the bishop in Blessed is located in the centre of a chapel in the cathedral dedicated to him.
+In this regard, a painting of the bishop as a beatified person is in the centre of a chapel in the cathedral dedicated to him.